JL31/exerciseProject/README.md

 ## Test
 ### Setup
 To test this project simply download it and use the classic command (in a CLI) : `docker-compose up --build`<br/>
-The prerequisites is for you to have Docker and docker-compose (in a recent version) installed on your machine.
+The prerequisites is for you to have **Docker** and **docker-compose** (in a recent version) installed on your machine.
 Then you can use a REST client (such as Postman) to test the developed APIS.

-### Test
+### API test
 Once the server is up you can test the APIs.
-For now only two have been implemented : create an exercise and get an existing exercise.
+For now only two have been implemented :
+* create an exercise ;
+* get an existing exercise.

 Here are some commands to test them :
 * Create an exercise (it will return the UUID of the created exercise) :
 ```
 curl --location 'http://localhost:8080/api/exercise' \